Southwick, Wiltshire: Notable buildings

-Southwick Court Farmhouse, northwest of the village, is an L-shaped moated stone house from the 16th and 17th centuries, owned by the Longs of Whaddon from the late 17th century until the late 19th.
+Southwick Court Farmhouse, north-west of the village, is an L-shaped moated stone house from the 16th and 17th centuries, owned by the Longs of Whaddon from the late 17th century until the late 19th.
 It was probably a replacement for an earlier house owned by the Grenville family from the 13th century, the Stafford family in the 14th century, and the Willoughby family of Brook Hall in the 15th.
 In the Middle Ages there was a family chapel nearby, dedicated to St John the Baptist; this fell into disuse sometime after 1544 and the building was demolished in 1839.

 In 1968 the house was recorded as Grade II* listed, as were the attached gatehouse and the 18th-century bridge.

-Brook House, southeast of the village, is a 17th-century farmhouse beside an early 16th-century stone-built range.
+Brook House, south-east of the village, is a 17th-century farmhouse beside an early 16th-century stone-built range.
 The Poplars was built in about 1650 and re-faced with brick in about 1700.
 Manor Farmhouse, west of the village, was built in 1673.